samridh-git/Hacktoberfest2K21/README.md

 # Hacktoberfest2K21

-Hello all, Let's contribute to open source.
-Steps to contribute :
+Hello all, Let's contribute to open source. </br>Steps to contribute :

 1.Fork any repository having 'hacktoberfest' tag.
 2.Add files in that.